 - Add a little salt, some other spices, and a little bit of olive or cooking oil (about one tablespoon per bag).
 For steak, for example, season with kosher salt and maybe a sprig of rosemary if it's an inexpensive cut, and a scant tablespoon of olive oil per steak.

 - Label and date--you'll be glad you did.
 Don't skip this step!

-It can be a fun weekend afternoon project--and what a great feeling to have all that meat and seafood in the freezer, ready to go!
+It can be a fun weekend afternoon project--and what a great feeling to have all that meat and seafood in the freezer, ready to go.

 Step Three: Pop It Into the Sous Vide Pot

 If you have a sous vide machine with Internet connectivity, the process can be even faster: you can start heating water before you get home so it's at temperature to start cooking your dinner as soon as you put the food in it.
 Some people even fill a container with ice before they leave for work to keep food cold until they're ready to start cooking it.

 Take It a Step Further: Freeze Whole Meals